nextlevelcontent7/resume-builder-pro/README.md

 The app provides a resume form with preview/export features and supports both English and Arabic languages with RTL layout.

+### Admin Panel

+The application ships with an admin dashboard accessible under `/admin`.
+Authenticate using the `admin-token` value in the `Authorization` header.
+From the dashboard you can manage users, review resumes and toggle feature flags such as watermarking or export formats.

 ## Docker

 To run the API and MongoDB using Docker: